-Two of the marketing team from Gibraltar Nursing Home, in Monmouth, have just raised around £1000 for the Alzheimer’s Society in two sponsored parachute jumps.
+Two of the marketing team from our Monmouth Nursing Home, have just raised around £1000 for the Alzheimer’s Society in two sponsored parachute jumps.
 10% of those being cared for at Gibraltar, live with dementia and Alzheimer’s is the most common cause of dementia among older adults.

 Jessica Caine and Luke Barnett took to the sky on Sunday 5th August from Dunkeswell Airfield in Devon and jumped, each attached to their instructors.